TaylanSoydan/hpc_esc_401_solutions/exercise_session_03/README.md

 the speedup diminishes after 20 threads because the serial part bottlenecks the algorithm.
 A superlinear behavior is observed in a short interval but its a crude graph with few data points.

 Exercise 3:
+One main reason is the cache effect as when we parallelize not only number of processors change but also the accumulated cache changes.
+With larger cache more of the working set can fit and memory access time is reduced.